cms-opendata-validation/2010-commissioning-dimuon/README.md

 # 2010-commissioning-dimuon

-Validation code for 2010 Commissioning dataset, based on dimuon mass spectrum
+Validation code for 2010 Commissioning dataset, based on dimuon mass spectrum.
 You need to work in a Virtual Machine properly contextualized for CMS.

 In order to run the demoanalyzer_cfg.py to create the Commissioning ROOT files,